A mini reunion at the Book Sandwich Café

 We also had the Book Signature Soup.
 This popular soup had a light creamy base flavoured with saffron and lemongrass.
-Bountiful seafood treasures lay within including salmon chunks, scallops, clamps, prawns and squids.
-The crispy garlic toast complimented the soup well.
+Bountiful seafood treasures lay within including salmon chunks, scallops, clams, prawns and squids.
+The crispy garlic toast complemented the soup well.

 For our main courses, my daughter ordered the sous vide chicken breast encasing a mushroom filling.
 Roasted cauliflower, broccoli, vine cherry tomatoes and mashed potatoes made this a winsome choice.